Specifying Compute Resources in WDL Tasks

 128

-Note: Defiant site is not available yet.
+Note: Defiant site is still under testing and may not be available for production use yet.

 Memory Overhead